Distribution of Frobenius elements in families of Galois extensions: Artin conductors

 Moreover, $\mathcal N_{K/\Q}(\mathfrak f(\chi))\geq 1$ so that one trivially deduces $\log A(\chi)\geq \chi(1)\log d_K\geq \chi(1)[K:\Q]/2$.
 If $K=\Q$ the lower bound is a consequence of Odlyzko type lower bounds on Artin conductors (see \emph{e.g.}~\cite[Th.
 3.2]{Pi} where the author proves $\mathfrak f(\chi)\geq 2.91^{\chi(1)}$), that are conditional on Artin's conjecture. \end{proof}

-We will show in the next lemma that if one has good estimates on character values, then it is possible to improve the bounds of Lemma~\ref{lemma first bound on Artin conductor}, and in some cases to deduce the exact order of magnitude of $\log A(\chi)$ (for instance in the case of $G=S_n$; see Lemma \ref{lemma pre lower bound variance S_n big conj classes}).
+It is known (see~\cite{Pi2}) that the lower bound in Lemma~\ref{lemma first bound on Artin conductor} is optimal.
+Nevertheless, will show in the next lemma that if one has good estimates on character values, then it is possible to improve both bounds in Lemma~\ref{lemma first bound on Artin conductor}, and in some cases to deduce the exact order of magnitude of $\log A(\chi)$ (for instance in the case of $G=S_n$; see Lemma \ref{lemma pre lower bound variance S_n big conj classes}).

 \begin{lemma} Let $L/K$ be a finite Galois extension.
-For any character $\chi$ of $G=\Gal(L/K)$, we define\footnote{The inequality $M_\chi\leq 1$ is a straightforward consequence of the standard fact according to which a complex linear representation of a finite group can always be considered as a unitary representation with respect to some inner product on the representation space. }
+For any character $\chi$ of $G=\Gal(L/K)$, we define\footnote{The inequality $M_\chi\leq 1$ is a straightforward consequence of the standard fact according to which a complex linear representation of a finite group can always be considered as a unitary representation with respect to some inner product on the representation space.
+Moreover, if $L=K$, then we set $M_\chi := 0$. }

 Then we have the bounds

 \end{lemma} \begin{proof} The proof is inspired by~\cite[Proof of Prop.
 7.4]{MuMu}.
 Let $\rho\colon G\rightarrow GL(V)$ be a complex representation with character $\tau$, let $\mathfrak p$ be a prime ideal of $\O_K$ and let $(G_i)$ be the attached filtration of inertia (defined up to conjugation in $G$).
 We start with the following identity: